gnolang/gno/docs/getting-started/local-setup/setting-up-a-local-chain.md

 ### Changing the chain ID

-:::info Changing the Gno chain ID has several implications
+:::info Changing the Gno chain ID

+Below are some implications to consider when changing the chain ID:

-- It affects how the Gno node communicates with other Gno nodes / chains
+- it affects how the Gno node communicates with other Gno nodes / chains
 - Gno clients that communicate through JSON-RPC need to match this value

 It's important to configure your node properly before launching it in a distributed network.